hmrc/income-tax-session-data/README.md

 # Uses

 With this service, teams can safely store customer data outside their service.
-The unique identifier field sessionID is the primary for the database.
+The unique identifier field sessionID is the primary key for the database.
 This can be fetched from the sessionId in HeaderCarrier or can be customised by consumers of this service.

 Requirements